Semiparametric bivariate extreme-value copulas

-By means of the isometry~\eqref{eq:clr-inverse} we can search for a suitable function in $L_0^2([0, 1])$, where the usual notions of sum, scalar multiplication and inner product stand, and then transform it back to a pdf.
-However, this space is infinite-dimensional, thus in practice we shall work on a finite subspace. \thref{ex:beta-subspace} provides a premier example on a 2-dimensional subspace, spanned by $\log ex$ and $\log e(1 - x)$.
-In general, we will build a pdf $f_{\bm{\theta}}(x)$ as a linear combination
+Utilizing the isometry~\eqref{eq:clr-inverse}, we can search for a suitable function in $L_0^2([0, 1])$ and then transform it back to a \gls{pdf}.
+However, this space is infinite-dimensional.
+In practice, we shall work on a finite subspace.
+In general, we will build a \gls{pdf} $f_{\bm{\theta}}$ as a linear combination